-The Investment Manager receives from the Company a fee of 1.5% per annum of the NAV of the Company together with Value Added Tax ("VAT"), if any, on such fee.
+The Investment Manager receives from the Company a fee of 1.5% per annum of the NAV of the Company together with Value Added Tax ("VAT"), if any, on such fee for all share classes, with the exception of the Class E Singapore Dollar Distributing Class which does not charge a management fee.
 Fees payable to the Investment Manager shall be accrued at each Valuation Point and shall be payable monthly in arrears.
 The Company shall bear the cost of any VAT applicable to any fees or other amounts payable to or by such nominee in the performance of their respective duties.
-Class E Singapore Dollar Distributing Shares shall not be charged an Investment Management Fee.
-The Investment Management Fee payable in respect of the Class U Sterling (Unhedged) Distributing Class shall be subject to a maximum fee of 1% per annum of the NAV of the Company together with VAT, if any on such fee.

-The Investment Manager earned a fee of USD 349,053 during the period ended 30 June 2017 (USD 300,432: 30 June 2016), of which USD 65,557 is outstanding at the period end (USD 48,097: 31 December 2016).
+The Investment Manager earned a fee of USD 351,697 during the period ended 30 June 2017 (USD 320,013: 30 June 2016), of which USD 60,235 is outstanding at the period end (USD 54,440: 31 December 2016).